jianhuig/fairmetrics/utils/joss_paper/paper.md

 # Related Work

 Other R packages similar to `fairmetrics` include `fairness` [@fairness_package], `fairmodels` [@wisniewski2022fairmodels] and `mlr3fairness` [@mlr3fairness_package]. `fairmetrics` differs from these packages in two ways.
 The first difference is that `fairmetrics` calculates ratio and difference-based group fairness metrics and their corresponding CIs, allowing for more meaningful inferences about the fairness criteria.
-The second difference is that `fairmetrics` does not possess any external dependencies and has a lower memory footprint. \hyperref[tab:memory_dep_usage]{Table~\ref*{tab:memory_dep_usage}} shows the comparison of memory used and dependencies required when loading each library.
+The second difference is that `fairmetrics` does not possess any external dependencies and has a lower memory footprint.
+Table 1 shows the comparison of memory used and dependencies required when loading each library.

 \begin{table}[ht]
 \centering